Emotional Signs You Need To Stop Being Nice By Abandoning Yourself to Be Liked

 4. Practice Assertiveness

-Aggression is not the same as assertiveness.
-Being assertive is communicating your needs and emotions straightforwardly and courteously.
+Aggression is not the same as Assertiveness, which is communicating your needs and emotions straightforwardly and courteously.
 You can defend your rights and still be courteous.
 With experience, it becomes easier, even if it may feel awkward at first.

 Assertiveness exercises include playing roles with a friend or outlining your preferred course of action in difficult situations.
 Your confidence in everyday circumstances may increase as a result.